ororker/cmis-e360/cmis-design.md

 The process will then iterate over these weeks and attempt to update E360 to reflect the new state of CMIS.
 In the vast majority of cases, the process will send a POST request to E360 and receive a 201 response indicating that the request was successfully processed.
-The java process will then update `STT_ECHO_NOTIFICATION` to reflect this.
+The java process will then update `STT_ECHO_NOTIFICATION` to reflect this by setting the STATUS to SUCCESS and updating the PROCESSED timestamp.

-As discussed above it is possible for a different event to already exist in E360 in the target room at the same time.
-In this situation E360 will respond with the error message `Venue / Time slot is already taken`.
-The java process will then attempt to refresh all the CMIS data for that room and day, to cope with the scenario where the blocking event has also been moved within CMIS but that update has not been sent to E360 yet.

-A row will be inserted into STT_ECHO_DAY_ROOM to record that a refresh was performed for a particular room and day.
-If the outcome of refreshing all CMIS data to E360 is that there are no conflicts then the RESOLVED column will be populated with the current timestamp otherwise this column will be NULL.

-The status of the STT_ECHO_NOTIFICATION will be updated to reflect whether the notification was UPDATED, REFRESHED, IN-CONFLICT, OUT-OF-DATE or ERROR.
+This scenario and the alternatives are described in the section [Process Notification]()

 ### On Delete

 When the delete trigger on the TIMETABLE table is triggered it has access to the old version of the row, i.e. the data that is being deleted.
 It accesses whether the old version of the row met the criteria to allow it to be sent to E360.
-If it did then we can assume that E360 is not aware of the event and no further processing is required for this delete.
+If it did then we can assume that E360 is not aware of the event and no further processing is required.
 If the data did meet the criteria then it will be inserted into the table `STT_ECHO_QUEUE` with an ACTION type of DELETE.

 ![Delete Workflow](img/delete.png)